Schistosoma mansoni: Epidemiology

-As of WHO report in 2016, 206.5 million people worldwide are having schistosomiasis due to different species of Schistosoma.
-More than 105 million people were given medical treatment.
+As of 2021, 251.4 million people worldwide are having schistosomiasis due to different species of Schistosoma.
+More than 75 million people were given medical treatment.
 S. mansoni is the major species causing an annual death of about 130,000.
 It is endemic in 55 countries and most prevalent in Africa, the Middle East, the Caribbean, Brazil, Venezuela and Suriname.
 About 80-85% of schistosomiasis is found in sub-Saharan Africa, where S. haematobium, S. intercalatum and S. mansoni are endemic.
 Approximately 393 million Africans are at risk of infection from S. mansoni, of which about 55 million are infected at any moment.
 Annual death due to S. mansoni is about 130,000.
 The prevalence rate in different countries of Africa are: 73.9% in northern Ethiopia, 37.9% in western Ethiopia, 56% in Nigeria, 60.5% in Kenya, 64.3% in Tanzania, 19.8% in Ghana, and 53.8% in Côte d'Ivoire.
 In Egypt, 60% of the population in the Northern and Eastern parts of the Nile Delta and only 6% in the Southern part are infected.